dhanishgajjar/vscode-icons/README.md

 <img src="images/hero.png" />

 A fun little project for custom [Microsoft® Visual Studio Code](http://code.visualstudio.com) Icons.
 All rights reserved with [@Microsoft](https://github.com/Microsoft) and the respective creators of the themes.
+Also checkout the [Terminal Icons Project](https://github.com/dhanishgajjar/terminal-icons).

 #### Default macOS BigSur